UNIVERSITY OF WISCONSIN River Falls

-The DGEV Onsite Director will maintain a personnel file for each teacher.
+The DGEV Academic Director will maintain a personnel file for each teacher.
 Its contents will be confidential and will be released only as required by law or after written waiver by the teacher.

 A teacher may examine his or her own personnel file by appointment with an appropriate DGEV administrator.
 Materials obtained prior to the employment of the individual, including confidential placement papers may not be available to the teacher.

 Back to top

 It is the policy of DGEV to provide appropriate supervision and evaluation as a basis for improving the knowledge and skills of the school staff that will advance student achievement.
 Effective supervision and regular evaluation provide constructive feedback on teaching methods and materials enabling professional educators to improve their abilities to help all students achieve at high levels.
 The DGEV administration will develop procedures for the supervision and evaluation of educators.

 The DGEV Academic Director will ensure that all teachers will have support, including a mentoring system, and regular supervision.

 Administrators will use a variety of staff evaluation strategies based on current research that may include: